TobbysGitHub/General-Artificial-Intelligence/README.md

 # General-Artificial-Intelligence
 This provides a way to GAI

-In order to achieve general intelligence, a new neural network architecture must be studied.
-I appreciate  Geoffrey Hinton's vision of the Capsule Network and the routing mechanism of the Capsule Network.
-Also I know about Yann LeCun's effort to develop Self-Supervised Learning.
-But I think that those structures are not closed to achieve the goal of human-level general intelligence.
+In order to achieve general intelligence, a new neural network architecture must be studied. 、

 A network that enables general intelligence must be: